MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

 1. For each attribute, choose a semantic **Type** that best describes that attribute, such as name, city, or email address.

    > [!NOTE]
-   > One field should map to the semantic type Person.FullName to populate the customer name in customer card.
+   > One field should map to the semantic type Person.FullName to populate the customer name in the customer card.
 Otherwise, the customer cards will appear nameless.

    1. To change an attribute type identified by the system, add a custom semantic type.
 Select the **Type** field for an attribute, and enter your custom semantic type name.